Production function estimation using subjective expectations data: Data

-To elicit firms' expectations for the following year, the MES asks firms to report on five scenarios ranging from `lowest' to `highest'.
-Firms are asked for the value they expect each variable separately to take under each scenario in the next year and the likelihood of the scenario occurring.\footnote{In the 2017 MES, for example, the exact wording of the question regarding turnover expectations was: ``Looking ahead to the 2018 calendar year, what is the approximate pound sterling value of turnover you would anticipate for this business in the following scenarios [Lowest, Low, Medium, High, Highest], and what likelihood do you assign to each scenario?''.
-This wording is very similar to that used in the US MOPS.
-An image showing the expectations question and its position in relation to questions on current and previous year turnover is given in Appendix \ref{adix:supp_results}.} The 2017 MES used these questions to elicit firms' expectations of turnover (i.e. revenue), employment, capital expenditure and expenditure on intermediate inputs (energy, goods and services which we label ``materials''), whereas the 2020 MES only asked firms about their expectations of turnover (i.e. revenue) and employment in order to limit survey length.
-In both years, expectations over monetary quantities were asked in nominal terms and we therefore conduct all analysis on a nominal basis and include a time dummy to allow for industry-year specific shocks (like output prices).
+To elicit firms' expectations for the following year, the MES asks firms to report on five scenarios ranging from ``lowest'' to ``highest''.
+Firms are asked for the value they expect each variable separately to take under each scenario in the next year and the likelihood of the scenario occurring.
+In the 2017 MES, for example, the exact wording of the question regarding sales expectations was: ``Looking ahead to the 2018 calendar year, what is the approximate pound sterling value of turnover you would anticipate for this business in the following scenarios [Lowest, Low, Medium, High, Highest], and what likelihood do you assign to each scenario?'' (note that the question uses ``turnover'', which is the British term for sales revenue).
+This wording is very similar to that used in the US MOPS and in the other surveys listed in Table \ref{tab:expectations_data_library}.
+An image showing the expectations question and its position in relation to questions on current and previous year sales is given in Appendix \ref{adix:supp_results}.

+The 2017 MES used these questions to elicit firms' expectations of sales, employment, capital expenditure and expenditure on intermediate inputs (energy, goods and services which we label ``materials''), whereas the 2020 MES only asked firms about their expectations of sales and employment in order to limit survey length.
+In both years, expectations over monetary quantities were asked in nominal terms.
+We therefore conduct all analysis on a nominal basis and include a time dummy to allow for industry-year specific shocks (like output prices).